agostaxyz/cookie-clicker-breeze-cursor/README.md

 <a target="_blank" href="https://raw.githubusercontent.com/Coldsaga/cookie-clicker-breeze-cursor/main/preview.jpg">
 <img width="300px" src="preview.jpg" alt="in-game preview"/>
 </a>
-(click the image to view it in full size)
+(click the image above to view it in full size)

 ## 🍪 How to install:

 ### Steam Workshop: (❌ not working yet)